PantACRO4life/MC-Server-Guide/Rules.rst

 11 - Play fair

-12 - Don't spawm the chat with annoying question like (how we do)
+12 - Don't spawm the chat with annoying question like (how do we)

 13 - Don't ask my help everytime you see me connected.
 I know i'm the admin but